stefanspringer1/Pipeline/README.md

 }
 ```

-If the metadata information is actually needed during processing (in the general case, this should not be the case), it can be requested via the `metadataInfo` property of the `Execution` which in turn gets the information from the `ExecutionEventProcessor`.
 Note that in the general case the metadata should contain the information about the current work item, so not only a new `Execution` has to be created for each work item, but usually also a new `ExecutionEventProcessor` has to be created.

 See the `ExecutionEventProcessorForLogger` example in the test cases.